natescode/silicon/grammar/experimental.md

 Tuples and arrays both use `[]` delimited by `,` and can be distinguished by their type factory functions or the use of mixed types of values.
 Arrays are a continuous block of memory of a single type i.e. array of 32bit integers.
-Tuples are a continuous blok of memory of mixed types i.e. 32bit integer, string, bool.
+Tuples are a continuous block of memory of mixed types i.e. 32bit integer, string, bool.

 ```silicon
 @let id, name, hasChildren = ## Tuple [1,"Nate", @true]